Hiking the Bruce Trail

 The Beaver Valley Trail Angels volunteer their time and gas with an expectation that their rider will make a donation to the Beaver Valley Bruce Trail Club.
 These donations help us to continue the work we do to maintain our trail.
 Donations may be made by e-transfer or cheque.
-Thank you in advance. 😇
+Thank you in advance.

 Send your request to firstname.lastname@example.org.
 Include the following details about your hike:

 - Hike date.

 - Pick up time.
 No earlier than 7 am please, for our volunteers.

 - Finish point of the hike.
 State Map # and km from The Bruce Trail Reference: Maps and Trail Guide.
 This becomes the pick up location where you meet the Trail Angel.

 The BVBTC will confirm the shuttle with you.